Updated 03.28.26

-The puff pastry crust is best enjoyed on the day of baking as that keeps the crust crunchy, but you can make the tart ahead of time, keep it in the fridge for a few days, warm it in the oven and you can still expect a similar crunch and flakiness, and a similarly delicious flavor.
+This asparagus tart is best enjoyed on the day of baking as that keeps the crust crunchy, but you can make the tart ahead of time, keep it in the fridge for a few days, warm it in the oven and you can still expect a similar crunch and flakiness, and with the same delicious flavor.

 Key Ingredients in This Recipe